kossiitkgp/docs/community/governance.md

 ### 1.2 Executive Members

-Executive Members do not take the lead but have experience in working with KOSS and the erstwhile Executive Heads.
+Executive Members do not take the lead but have experience in working with KOSS and the Executive Heads.
 Their primary objectives are:

 - Involving Core Team members through projects/hackathons to improve their skills
 - Supporting Executive Heads when necessary